msssm/project_template/presentation/README.md

+# Presentation Folder

-# Add your presentation here...but first finish the code and the report!
+Add your presentation here...but first finish the code and the report!